NikolayJuly/drain-work-pool/README.md

 ## Overview

 Package provides few work pools, depending on knowledge of input tasks beforehand.
-All work pools in package are `AsyncAequence`, which works on push approach.
+All work pools in package are `AsyncSequence`, which works on push approach.
 It means that work will be executed even if no one iterate over it.

 ## How to choose correct work pool?